w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 - *Load*: Load the transformed data into a target database or data warehouse.

 *ELT (Extract, Load, Transform)* loads data into a storage system (like a data lake) and then transforms within the storage system.

+# Overlapping with big data and cloud platforms

+- Data *profiling* to get metadata summarizing our dataset
+- Data *provenance* to track all the transformations that we apply on our dataset

 # Towards the exam: examples of questions